These brothers just raised $15 million for their startup, Dutchie, a kind of Shopify for cannabis dispensaries – TechCrunch

 TC: You started Dutchie a couple of years ago.
 Is running this startup more or less challenging than your experience in the food delivery business?

 RL: It’s our second year in business, and we’ve seen some explosive, unprecedented growth.
-As for whether it’s harder or easier than food, we’re very product and user centric, and by that we mean consumers but also dispensaries.
+As for whether it’s harder or easier than food, we’re very product and user-centric, and by that we mean consumers but also dispensaries.
 We’re focused on the customer all day, every day, with a team that ensures that they have support, that they receive their orders, that the orders are out the door quickly or at least, ready for pickup.
 We make sure the photos work, that different potencies are marked.
 Our system is kind of like a Shopify of the cannabis space maybe meets DoorDash.

 TC: You don’t deliver, though.